Golf Tutorials

 Ultimately, playing cack-handed is a choice that comes down to what makes you hit the ball more consistently.
 While it's unconventional for the full swing, it can offer transformative benefits by promoting a body-driven swing, keeping the clubface stable, and simplifying the short game.
 It isn't a magical cure, but if it solves a persistent problem and makes the game more enjoyable, it's worth embracing.

 Experimenting with a fundamental change like your grip can mean a lot of uncertainty on the course.
 With our Caddie AI, you have an expert opinion right in your pocket.
-As you’re learning, if you get into a tricky situation because your cack-handed swing feels off, you can snap a photo of your ball and lie to get simple, scannable advice on the best way to play the shot.
-I’m also here 24/7 to answer any questions you have about a grip change - from how it impacts club selection to the best drills - giving you a dedicated coach to guide you confidently through the process.
+As you're learning, if you get into a tricky situation because your cack-handed swing feels off, you can snap a photo of your ball and lie to get simple, scannable advice on the best way to play the shot.
+We are also here 24/7 to answer any questions you have about a grip change - from how it impacts club selection to the best drills - giving you a dedicated coach to guide you confidently through the process.

 Spencer has been playing golf since he was a kid and has spent a lifetime chasing improvement.
 With over a decade of experience building successful tech products, he combined his love for golf and startups to create Caddie AI - the world's best AI golf app.
 Giving everyone an expert level coach in your pocket, available 24/7.
-His mission is simple: make world-class golf advice accessible to everyone, anytime.
+Caddie's mission is simple: make world-class golf advice accessible to everyone, anytime.

 Other posts you might like